 — Ben Young Landis

-Wild River’s fresh organic kiwifruit from the autumn 2018 harvest will be available in market through spring 2019.
-Look for Our Owl Friends in select Whole Foods and Walmart stores around the United States.
+Wild River’s fresh organic kiwifruit from the autumn 2018 harvest was launched in select Whole Foods and Walmart stores around the United States.

 Client: Wild River Marketing, Inc.